 Having the Lakes Entrance fishing fleet as your neighbours means there is never a shortage of fresh seafood.
 Executive chef and owner Nick Mahlook has put together a menu that is all about supporting his local community but also showcasing what this amazing region has to offer.
 Think Nostalgic charm meets modern classics.

 The story began in 2000, when a local fisherman converted the Raymond Island Ferry into a floating cafe on Middle boat harbour, Lakes Entrance.
-For 20 years this has been an iconic destination for tourists and locals to enjoy dining on the water.

 He brings with him an honest and simple approach to the menu, while honing his passion for nostalgic childhood dishes and reinventing the classics.